Finding Your Flow

 If my 5 year old daughter is playing quietly with her math manipulates 15 minutes after our math lesson is over and I have an article I need to polish up or a bathroom that needs a good solid cleaning, you better believe I let the girl play on!
 When my 11 year old son wants to extend his lesson of geography and study it further instead of immediately moving on to our next task together, I take hold of that moment and throw in a second load of laundry.
 This totally works you guys!

-If you’re interested in creating your own daily quiet time for keeping up with household management purposes, the tips found in my article Quiet Time can definitely help get you there!
-This was a game changer you guys!
+If you’re interested in creating your own daily quiet time for keeping up with household management, check out how we do Quiet Time in our home!
+This was a total game changer you guys!

-In our home we have quiet time for the littles and looping for the big kids.
-If you’re new to the concept of looping, I highly encourage you to check back often for my upcoming article Homeschool Looping.
-This article will touch on what looping is and how we use it as part of our homeschool routine multiple times a week.
+In our home we have quiet time for the littles and a looping time for the big kids.
 Looping can be a huge asset to keeping up with those daunting household management tasks that you tend to put off each and every day!

 Stay Up Late or Get Up Early

 I’m not an early bird what so ever.
-So, if I have extra tasks that creep up throughout my day, I definitely opt for the late evening hours.
+So, if I have extra tasks that creep up throughout my day, I definitely opt for the late evening hours instead.
 Let’s be honest here ladies, even the most put together mom has her bad days!
 I know I’ve had many myself.
-While I typically try to set aside most of my evenings for relaxing, there are some that absolutely have to be set aside for working.
+While I typically try to set aside most of my evenings for relaxing and little self care, there are some that absolutely have to be set aside for working.
 If they weren’t, I would get so far behind on the hectic days that I would absolutely never catch up!

 While I hate to admit it, staying up late or getting up early is sometimes a must for the homeschool mom that is struggling with household management!
-Just don’t make it an every day occurrence, or you might find yourself feeling the constant burn out.
+Just don’t make it an every day occurrence, or you might suffer from constant burn out.
 Try scheduling once or twice a week where you are up before the kids, or work on things for the first hour after they are in bed.
-Simple changes can make a huge impact!
+Simple changes like these can make a huge impact!
 Try it, tweak it, and make it work for you!

 Too stressed to even thing about working in the evening hours right now?
-Check out 10 Ways to De-stress After a Long Day to find great tips on winding down and letting go.
+Check out 10 Ways to De-stress After a Long Day to find great tips on winding down and letting go of the stress.